Submissions

 PRINT ISSUE

-We will accept submissions for our fall 2023 print issue, Conjunctions:81, Numina: The Enchantment Issue, via Submittable from Thursday, May 25 – Monday, June 5, 2023.
+We will accept submissions for our fall 2024 print issue, Conjunctions:83, Revenants, The Ghost Issue, via Submittable from May 13 – June 1, 2024.
 All submissions will also be considered for our weekly online magazine.

 Note: If you miss the Submittable window, we are also open for submissions by postal mail year-round.
 Please see below for instructions.